nietras/dotnet-proposals/span-binarysearch.md

  * Allow binary searching on contiguous memory of any kind.

 ### Open Questions
 An important question regarding this proposal is whether the pattern with generic parameter `TComparer` (e.g. constrained to `where TComparer : IComparer<T>`) or `TComparable` (constrained to `where TComparable : IComparable<T>`) is a pattern that can be approved.
 This pattern allows for inlineable comparables/comparers at the cost of increased code size, if no value type comparables/comparers are used, there should be no difference.
-This pattern is also used in the proposal for `Sort` in https://github.com/dotnet/corefx/issues/15329
+This pattern is also used in the proposal for `Sort` in https://github.com/dotnet/corefx/issues/15329, that has been approved.

+Another open question is whether the overload taking `IComparable<T>` is necessary.

+Also, these might be added simply to `SpanExtensions` since `ReadOnlySpanExtensions` might be combined into the former.

 The API relies on being able to depend upon `System.Collections.Generic`, could this be an issue?